 If the global pandemic has taught us anything, it’s that the only certainty is uncertainty.

 Currensea travel debit card

 With the constant changes, it is impossible to predict what to expect when it comes to foreign exchange and the impact the global pandemic will have on the Sterling.
 What we can look at, however, is the several factors that have a great deal of influence and how this may affect the euro conversion rate.

-The biggest item on the UK news agenda in recent years and likely the biggest influence on the pound to the euro exchange rate is Brexit.
+The biggest item on the UK news agenda in recent years and likely the biggest influence on the pound to euro exchange rate is Brexit.
 Following the Brexit vote, the pound lost value overnight against almost all currencies.
 An average traveller will have seen their pound buy roughly 13% fewer euros since that time and almost 18% less in the middle of 2019 with turmoil around Brexit and the UK government.

-Conversely, recent progress on a possible Brexit deal has buoyed the Sterling.
+Conversely, recent progress on a possible Brexit deal has buoyed the pound.
 These gains could, however, be overdone and any further upside could be limited in the short-term with the UK facing similar pandemic issues as its EU counterparts across the Channel.

 Couple this with the knife-edge US election result expected next week and the only thing we know for certain is that things may well look very different in the near future.

 My advice for those that need to transact internationally, would be to lock in any favourable rates rather than seeking any further improvement in the current climate.

 Equally, those still looking to travel should consider their cash flow rather than trying to speculate market movements when purchasing their travel money.